 4. Create a pre-study ritual

-After a few weeks, this ritual will automatically shift your brain into focus mode.
+After a few weeks of repetition, this ritual will automatically shift your brain into focus mode.
 The cue (ritual) triggers the routine (studying) without requiring willpower.
+You're essentially training your brain to associate these specific actions with deep concentration.
+For inspiration on building a broader routine around your studies, see our guide on morning routines for students.

 5. Digital minimalism during study time